My New Heavy PVC Duty Tomato Cage

 My New Heavy Duty Tomato Cage

 My garden squares are 4 x 4’s, so the cage is about 4′ wide and about 2′ deep.
-Hubby divided it into 3 sections because I plant 3 plants in a square.
+Hubby divided it into 3 sections because I planted 3 plants in a square.
 He made the first layer and then placed it in the garden to make sure it was level.

 My New Heavy Duty Tomato Cage